|

 offence.

-1986.
-Kevin Barlow (along with Australian Brian Chambers) were hanged in Malaysia's Pudu prison in Kuala
+(along with Australian Brian Chambers) was hanged in Malaysia's Pudu prison in Kuala Lumpur on the 7th of July for

-1989.
-Derek Gregory becomes the second and to date, last Briton to hang
+Gregory becomes the second and to date, last Briton to hang for drug

-1992.
-Anthony Teare became the last person to be
+Teare became the last person to be sentenced to

-sentenced to death in the British Isles for a
+death in the British Isles on the 10th of

-1994, by which time hanging had been removed from the Isle of Man Criminal
+time hanging had been removed from the Isle of Man Criminal Code.
+The new

 - 1994.
 The